 Steven Holcomb, a 2010 four-man Olympic champion, piloted the United States to bronze medals in both two-man and four-man.
 He became the first U.S. driver to win two medals at the same Games since 1952.

 Gold medalists Kaillie Humphries and Heather Moyse of Canada stood on the podium with two teams from the United States.
 Elana Myers and Lauryn Williams earned the silver medal, followed by Jamie Greubel and Aja Evans.
-Fellow American Lolo Jones, who switched from track to bobsled in her quest to win an Olympic medal, finished 11th with Jazmine Fenlator.
+Lolo Jones, who switched from track to bobsled in her quest to win an Olympic medal, finished 11th with Jazmine Fenlator.

 Bobsledders will compete across the following three events, with gold, silver and bronze medals awarded to the top three finishers, respectively, in each event:

 Bobsled events will be held at the Alpensia Sliding Centre in the PyeongChang Mountain Cluster.

 What you need to know for the 2018 PyeongChang Winter Olympic Games

 Click on a sport and get ready for PyeongChang

 Francesco Friedrich, Germany

 Won Yunjong, South Korea